blaenk/blaenk.github.io/provider/notes/rust.markdown

 # More on References

-Referneces don't imply ownership, they're "borrowed".
+References don't imply ownership, they're "borrowed."
 Reference parameters are often used to allow functions to work with all manner of different allocated types.

 ``` rust
 fn distance(p1: &Point, p2: &Point) -> f64 {